-For those who are not back at Mass, we appreciate the efforts you have made to hand-deliver your contributions to the rectory and mail in your envelopes.
-To make supporting our parish easier, you can now make your donations through our website.
+I want to thank those of you who have made the effort to hand-deliver your contributions to the rectory and mail in your envelopes during Covid and our time apart.
+Hopefully, I will see you back at Mass, but if you cannot be here for health reasons, you can now make your donations through our website.
 Simply click HERE to contribute.
 As financial situations change and become more unclear, I realize it can be very unsettling.
 I thank you for keeping St. Joseph the Worker in your hearts and prayers.

 Please sign up for our e-news (scroll down for the sign up form) and follow our Facebook page at St. Joseph the Worker Parish for all of the latest information.
 We are live-streaming the Mass on Sundays at 9 AM here on our YouTube channel.
 I hope you will join us online if you are not able to come to church while the obligation is still lifted.
 We are offering Mass in the parking lot near the chapel when you tune your radio to 94.3 FM at 9 AM on Sundays.
 Communion is distributed in the grotto.
 Let's keep holy the Lord's day in every way possible at this time.